hdShang/arxiv-daily/docs/cs-CV/2025-10-03/papers/251002732v1-from-tokens-to-nodes-semantic-guided-motion-control-for-dynamic-3d-g.md

 ---
 layout: default
-title: From Tokens to Nodes: Semantic-Guided Motion Control for Dynamic 3D Gaussian Splatting
+title: "From Tokens to Nodes: Semantic-Guided Motion Control for Dynamic 3D Gaussian Splatting"
 ---

 # From Tokens to Nodes: Semantic-Guided Motion Control for Dynamic 3D Gaussian Splatting